chesedo/chesedo.github.io/content/blog/2024-08-08-manual-dependency-injection-rust.md

 - How other languages implement DI
 - Rust's unique challenges and strengths in implementing DI
 - A step-by-step guide to crafting a custom DI container in Rust

+{% info() %}
+This article has been updated for Rust 2024 edition.
+If you're using an earlier Rust edition, pay attention to the collapsible edition notes throughout the article that highlight differences in code requirements.
+{% end %}

 ## Dependency Injection: The Foundation of Modular Software Design
 Dependency Injection (DI) is a design pattern that addresses how components obtain their dependencies.